 Here is why...

 These popular heartburn medications (called proton pump inhibitors) have been linked to many of the following complications...

 - Need for kidney transplant

 - Need for dialysis

 When Drug Manufacturers Fail To Properly Warn of Dangers, Innocent Patients Become Victims

-As a result of the manufacturer of Nexium®, Prilosec® and Prevacid® failing to properly warn patients and doctors of these kidney risks, you or your loved one likely suffered emotional and physical stress, along with unintended financial burdens -- like doctor or hospital visits, time off work, necessary treatments and/or surgeries to help with your kidney complications.
+As a result of the manufacturer of Nexium®, Prilosec® and Prevacid® failing to properly warn patients and doctors of these stomach cancer and kidney risks, you or your loved one likely suffered emotional and physical stress, along with unintended financial burdens -- like doctor or hospital visits, time off work, necessary treatments and/or surgeries to help with your kidney complications.